firebolt-db/firebolt-node-sdk/README.md

 <a id="token-caching"></a>
 #### Token caching
 Driver implements a caching mechanism for access tokens.
-If you are using the same client id/secret for multiple connections, the driver will cache the access token and reuse it for subsequent connections.
+If you are using the same client id or secret for multiple connections, the driver will cache the access token and reuse it for subsequent connections.
 This behavior can be disabled by setting `useCache` to `false` in the connection options.
 ```typescript
 const connection = await firebolt.connect({